Skip to main content

 peaqos activate

-Register a machine on peaq end-to-end: balance check, Gas Station funding (when 2FA is configured), register_machine, mint the Machine NFT, write DID attributes.
+Register a machine on peaq end-to-end: balance check, Gas Station funding (when 2FA is configured), register_machine, the , write .
 Idempotent: safe to re-run if a step fails.
 Mirrors the Activate flow.

 # Self-managed: caller's own key drives every step